Want to Opt For Dropshipping? Here's What You Need to Know

 Advertising Methodology

-Facebook ads stand as the de facto standard for dropshipping and paid campaigns were setup for selling products at the test store.
-The page title usually is the store’s brand name or a generic phrase and opting for brand name is counterproductive for a relatively unknown brand.
+Facebook ads stand as the de facto standard for dropshipping and paid campaigns were set up for selling products at the test store.
+The page title usually is the store’s brand name or a generic phrase and opting for a brand name is counterproductive for a relatively unknown brand.

 Product Research